florianrusch/docker-nginx-php-symfony/README.md

-# Docker compose - nginx-php-symfony
+# 🐳 Docker Compose - nginx-php-symfony

 This Docker-Compose repository initialize a Docker container system with `nginx`, `php`, `db` (MySQL) and a `pma` (phpmyadmin) container.